 Massasauga Research at IPFW

-The massasauga, Sistrurus catenatus, (also known as the eastern massasauga) is a rattlesnake native to the United States and Canada that is in decline throughout its range, which spans from western New York and southern Ontario westward to Arizona and Colorado and southward to Texas.
+The massasauga, Sistrurus catenatus, (also known as the eastern massasauga) is a rattlesnake native to the southern Canada and the midwestern United States that is in decline throughout its range.
 It became officially listed in September of 2016 as federally threatened by the United States Fish and Wildlife Service under the Endangered Species Act of 1973.
 For more information on the recent listing, please visit the U.S. Fish and Wildlife Service’s massasauga fact sheet.

 Dr. Bruce Kingsbury and his students at Indiana University – Purdue University Fort Wayne (IPFW) have been studying various aspects of massasauga ecology and conservation for over 15 years in Michigan.
 This research program has been very fruitful on a variety of fronts, including contributing to understanding the ecology of massasaugas at their northern range limit (DeGregorio 2008; DeGregorio et al. 2011a, 2011b; Ravesi et al. 2015a, 2015b, 2016; Tetzlaff et al. 2014, 2016), hibernation ecology (Smith 2009), responses to habitat alteration by timber harvest (DeGregorio 2008, Ravesi in progress), fire (Ravesi, in progress), and disease (Tetzlaff et al. 2015).